afaqmnsr/gamified_sim_platform/README.md

 ![System Architecture Diagram](photos/diagram_system_architecture.png)

-*Figure 3.1 – System component interaction overview (see Chapter 3, Thesis).*
+*Figure 3.1 – Platform architecture overview, based on Chapter 3 of the thesis.*

 This architecture illustrates the interaction between the React-based frontend, Node.js backend, MongoDB storage, and the Python microservices handling code execution and symbolic verification.